12min

 They live in Newport, on Rhode Island’s Narragansett Bay, own a restaurant, and, as a family, are both “bound very neatly” and distant enough so that each member can be his or her own person.

-It is this last thing that really changes everything one day, when, out of the blue, Karin, an employee at their restaurant, proposes Richard something indecent: a threesome.
+It is this last thing that really changes everything one day, when, out of the blue, Karin, an employee at their restaurant, proposes to Richard something indecent: a threesome.
 “You can propose that to Sloane, if you like,” Richard, always the devoted husband, calmly replied.

 A few days later, Karin and Sloane spend a day together with each other, and they spend the night together with Richard.
 One thing leads to another and, before too long, the three engage in a sexual relationship.
 At first, Sloane has problems watching her husband inside another woman.

 She overcomes them the same night, but for Richard they become a character trait: soon after, he starts encouraging (even pressuring) his wife into relationships with other men.
-Sometimes, she describes him these affairs.
+Sometimes, she describes these affairs.
 More often, however, he watches them firsthand.

 Problems arise when Jenny, the wife of one of Sloane’s favorite extramarital partners, Wes, finds out about her husband’s sexual affair.